The Bankrate promise

 Travel benefits and credits

-Anyone that travels often (or even occasionally) can appreciate perks like airport lounge access or elite status through an airline or hotel loyalty program.
+Anyone who travels often (or even occasionally) can appreciate perks like airport lounge access or elite status through an airline or hotel loyalty program.
 Many travel cards come with these types of perks, which can make long layovers and hotel stays much more pleasant.

 Many cards also offer up to a $100 credit for Global Entry or TSA PreCheck membership or other annual travel credits.
-For instance, the Chase Sapphire Reserve® has an up to $300 annual travel credit, which means you’ll automatically be reimbursed for up to $300 in eligible travel purchases per year.
+For example, the Chase Sapphire Reserve® has an up to $300 annual travel credit, which means you’ll automatically be reimbursed for up to $300 in eligible travel purchases per year.

 With a credit card that offers elite status through a hotel or airline loyalty program, you can expect smoother and more comfortable travel.
 For example, hotel elite status can come with perks like free room upgrades, late checkout, food credits and free breakfast.
 Airline elite status may offer you privileges like free checked bags, free upgrades and early boarding.

-Of course, some travel cards offer hotel perks, free checked bags or priority boarding directly to cardholders — so you won’t even need to hold elite status as long as you have an eligible credit card.
+Of course, some travel cards offer hotel perks, free checked bags and priority boarding directly to cardholders — so you won’t even need to hold elite status as long as you have an eligible credit card.

 Maximized rewards value

 While many swear by cash back cards, saving on travel through travel credit cards can be even more enticing.
 With a cash back card, for example, you might be able to earn a few hundred dollars in rewards each year.
 But the value proposition of a travel card can be greater.
 You may be able to save hundreds or even thousands of dollars using your points and miles for hotels and airfare — far beyond what most cash back cards can give you.